Kling AI Video Prompts: How to Create Cinematic Videos

 How to Write the Best Kling AI Prompts (Text-to-Video & Image-to-Video)

 This section dives deeply into both workflows — text-to-video and image-to-video — with multiple examples per type.
-You can use its structure as a blueprint for your Kling AI prompts, testing these high-quality examples directly on Google Veo 3.
+You can use its structure as a blueprint for your Kling AI prompts.

 kling ai prompt generator interface example